lukaus/lactf_2025/writeups/2password/README.md

 ```bash
 lactf{this_is_a_fake_flag_for_local}\x00\x10
 ```
 Great, that's the dummy flag!
-There's a litte junk data, one of the values in "output" is likely a pointer to somewhere, you could definitely refine the output processing so that only the flag is printed, but I wasn't too worried about that in this setting.
+There's a little junk data, one of the values in "output" is likely a pointer to somewhere, you could definitely refine the output processing so that only the flag is printed, but I wasn't too worried about that in this setting.

 <br/><br/>